-Numerator: the number of secondary CTE concentrators who participate in a work-based learning experience.
+Numerator: the number of secondary CTE concentrators graduating from high school having participated who participated in work-based learning.
 For the purposes of this program quality indicator, 'work-based learning' is defined as: sustained interactions with industry or community professionals in real workplace settings, to the extent practicable, or simulated environments at an educational institution that foster's in-depth, firsthand engagement with the tasks of a given career field, that are aligned to curriculum and instruction.

-Denominator: the number of CTE concentrators in a CTE program or program of study during the reporting year.
+Denominator: the number of CTE concentrators who graduated during the reporting year.